Milo-D/house-of-gods/README.md

 House-of-Gods is a new heap exploitation technique for older versions of the GNU C Library (<= glibc 2.26).

 This technique hijacks the arena within only 8 allocations and drops a shell after a total of 10 allocations.
-Furthermore, only a single UAF (write-after-free) bug on a smallchunk/largechunk is needed to initiate House-of-Gods.
+Furthermore, only a single UAF (write-after-free) bug on an unsorted-chunk is needed to initiate House-of-Gods.

 # Executing the POC